Shauneen Lambe – Joint Chief Executive Officer

 Florence joined Just for Kids Law in February 2014, bringing to the team her experience working with young people since the age of 19.
 She started out as a mentor with the Dalston Youth Project, mentoring young people who were at risk of exclusion and embarking on a life of crime.
 She then worked in a youth hostel, managing 12 homeless young people and providing resettlement and floating support, and later worked at Alone in London for five years as an advocacy officer, providing advocacy for homeless young people, those needing immigration advice, and community care.
 Florence completed her training contract at Streetwise Community Law Centre (a law centre exclusively for young people) in April 2010, with seats mainly in housing and education.
 In 2011, she moved to Harrow Law Centre as the sole young person’s solicitor, providing education and community care and housing advice.

-Mark is the senior youth advocate at Just for Kids Law, he has worked to support young people for several years.
-He started out as a Samaritan’s listener 10 years ago.
-He has trained as a teacher, and has worked in supported housing with young people managing substance use issues and those coping with mental health issues.
+Mark is the Advocacy Manager at Just for Kids Law, he has worked to support young people for several years.
+He started out as a Samaritan’s listener 10 years ago and helped to run the local branch as a trustee.
+He has experience in teaching and as a teaching assistant, and has worked in supported housing with young people managing substance use issues and those coping with mental health difficulties.
 He has also worked as a community advocate.
-As the senior youth advocate for south London he listens to the wishes and feelings of young people; supporting them to access housing, financial security and the support they feel they need.
+In his work advocating for young people in south London he listens to the wishes and feelings of young people, supporting them to access housing, financial security and the support they feel they need.
+As Advocacy Manager he works to develop advocacy at the organisation and to support the advocacy team.

 Dami, originally born in Nigeria relocated to the UK at age 8.
 Growing up in the UK, Dami was undocumented until shortly after her 21st birthday.
 After receiving her status from the Home Office, she applied to university in the hope to pursue her goals of being a criminologist.
 She later found out that she would be classified as an international student despite being legal in the country.
 She joined Just for Kids Law after looking online for help and realising that she wasn’t the only student in this situation.
 She now spends her time empowering and developing young leaders like herself to be brave and courageous about their stories.